 A complete 360° approach to cloud management with Buttonwood Cloud Exchange

-In the video series, we cover some of the key governance features of Workspace.
+In the video series, we cover some of the key governance features of Exchange.
 Through this post, I wanted to give you an in-depth explanation of some of these features, including:

 Users can use Cost Centres to capture cloud usage for internal cost reporting.
 An organisation can also establish a series of budgets under each Cost Centre to help reconcile cloud spend as well as govern consumption over a defined period, a financial year for example.